tamu-edu/it-cloud-docs/src/cloud/azure/creating_subnets.md

 ## Overview

 A VNet is a logical isolation of the Azure cloud dedicated to your subscription.
 Subnets are subdivisions of a VNet's address space that allow you to segment your resources for better organization, security, and performance.
 TAMU Cloud Services will work with you to design, configure, and create the VNet for your solution.
 This document provides guidance on how to create and configure subnets within your VNet to meet your solution's requirements while adhering to best practices for security and performance.
-For more information on the overall network design, please see the [Secure Azure Network Design](./azure_network.md) guide.
+For more information on the overall network design, please see the [TAMU Secure Azure Network Design](./azure_network.md) guide.

 ## Planning Ahead